AAT Level 2 Accounts/Finance Assistant Apprenticeship

 Subject: Accounting & Bookkeeping

-Alongside working towards a Level 2 AAT qualification an Accounts/Finance Assistant’s work could include basic bookkeeping activities, working with sales and purchase ledgers, running calculations to ensure that records and payments are correct, recording of cash and data entry.
+You will likely assist with activities such as basic bookkeeping activities, working with sales and purchase ledgers, running calculations to ensure records and payments are correct, recording cash and data entry.

-The CAW Business School has a well-earned reputation for excellence; delivering quality training and education and employer support.
-Your apprentice will benefit from:
+CAW Business School has a well-earned reputation for excellence; delivering quality training and education and employer support.
+As an apprentice you will benefit from:

-- Tuition, support and assessment provided in the workplace, online and via email and telephone contact
+• Tuition, support and assessment provided in college, online and via email and telephone contact

 Key Facts